 Despite being one of the forefathers of heavy metal, jazz was certainly where Bonham conducted his music education.
 His longtime drum tech Jeff Ocheltree once said: “John listened to Max Roach, Alphonse Mouzon, Elvin Jones, and a lot of fusion and jazz drummers.
 That’s the thing that gets me about John Bonham – everybody thinks he was into big drums and hitting them real hard.
 Bonham was into swing and playing with technique.”

-Perhaps the ultimate tribute from Bonham to Roach comes on his magnum opus, ‘Moby Dick’.
-A song famed for its intense drum solo pays homage to Roach’s own ‘The Drum Also Waltzes’ by ‘quoting’ some of his patterns.
+Perhaps the ultimate tribute from Bonham to Roach comes on his magnum opus, Led Zeppelin’s song ‘Moby Dick’.
+A song famed for its intense drum solo, the fills Bonham conjures pay homage to Roach’s own ‘The Drum Also Waltzes’ by ‘quoting’ some of his patterns.
 Perhaps the ultimate praise?

-We coil probably comprise an entire list based on jazz drummers.
-There was something about their efficiency and technique which inspired Bonham.
+We could probably comprise an entire list based on jazz drummers.
+There was something about their efficiency and technique which inspired Bonham and many of the rock drummers of the time.
 Not only was he determined to hit hard and heavy but also with craft and culture.
 There was one drummer however that taught him something entirely different: panache.
 That man was Keith Moon.

 In Mick Bonham’s book, he notes that the Zeppelin drummer was taken aback when he saw a young Moon the Loon in full flow.
 “John had been so impressed when he saw The Who’s drummer, a young Keith Moon, for the first time on TV, that he began to experiment with fashion.”
-There was something different about Keith Moon, he wasn’t like other rock drummers, happy to sit in at the back, he was a powerhouse and a stylish one at that too.
+There was something different about Keith Moon, he wasn’t like other rock drummers, happy to sit in at the back when needed, he was a powerhouse performer when required too and a stylish one at that.

 We’re sure that Bonham likely didn’t hold Moon in the same technical esteem as he did the other members of the list, or indeed not on the list, but he certainly had a lot of love for him.
 Keith Moon’s final performance would actually come via Led Zeppelin as he joined in with Bonham to rage through another stunning set.